 It’s your choice

 How you choose to deal with your pain is up to you.
 Bodywork can be an excellent ‘drug free’ way of treating your pain.
 Combining it with other investigative techniques such as talking therapy or emotional freedom technique can be even more effective.
 Nutrition, exercise and lifestyle adjustments can also bring about positive changes in relation to your pain.
-Kay has an excellent network of professionals that she can refer you to should you need further assistance.
-Please discuss this with her and she will be happy to advise.

 ‘Pain can be a good thing as it is the body’s way of warning us that there is a problem that needs to be corrected.’

 Pain is generally divided into two categories, Acute and Chronic.